sysdiglabs/harbor-scanner-sysdig-secure/docs/install.md

 kubectl --namespace harbor-scanner-sysdig-secure port-forward $POD_NAME 8080:80
 ```

+And once we deployed the scanner adapter, is time to tell Harbor to use it.

 ## Configuring Harbor to use Sysdig Secure Scanner Adapter

 Once the Helm Chart is deployed, is time to configure Harbor to use the scanner